jy95/jy95.github.io/README.md

 ## Database

-There is a database schema for managing video games, their genres, platforms, series, schedules, and associated video content.
-The schema consists of several interrelated tables: games, backlog, games_genres, games_schedules, genres, platforms, series, series_games, and tests.
+There is a [database](GamesPassionFR.db) for managing video games, their genres, platforms, series, schedules, and associated video content.
+The [schema](GamesPassionFR.sqbpro) consists of several interrelated tables: games, backlog, games_genres, games_schedules, genres, platforms, series, series_games, and tests.

 ### `games` Table